uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/10_Generalization.md

 # Generalization

-The ability of trained model to be able to perform well on unseen inputs.
+The ability of trained model to be able to perform well on unseen data.
 Better validation result $\implies$ Better generalization

 Note: Always try to overfit with a very small sample and then focus on generalization